 Politics Of Science

 These days, to be called a scientist is as easy as being called an author.
-A meaningless attempt to justify the mere existence of research or the number of words written begets merit.
+A meaningless attempt to justify the mere existence of research or the number of studies published begets merit.
 Not all science is created equal.
 In the same way, writing about something often does not necessarily mean you know what you are talking about.

 Real scientists, like Einstein or Feynman, sought to discover unprecedented normalizations of truth upstream, the inverse of crowds of rebels without a cause ruminating in downstream sub-optimizations of foregone conclusions, supported by the data of hindsight, also calling themselves scientists.

 The discoveries of Einstein, Feynman, and modern-day scientists like Lawrence Krauss are awe-inspiring.
-As with any real expertise in life, the army of wannabes starving for attention teaching high-priced garbage to students soils the reputation and education of science.
+As with any real outliers in life, an army of me-too wannabes starving for attention is now teaching high-priced garbage to students soiling the reputation and education of science.

 In the use of science as a proxy to nature’s truth, a false-negative is as destructive to humanity as a false-positive.

 Wrong By Ignorance